- “Sorry for the inconvenience” is a canned response and is best avoided.

 What Does “Sorry for the Inconvenience” Mean?

 “Sorry for the inconvenience” means that you’re apologizing for any action (or lack of action) that has caused trouble to another person.
-You’ll often hear this in the customer service industry.
+You’ll often hear this in the customer service industry or business settings when a problem or issue has caused inconvenience to the customer or client.

 An example of this apology phrase in action is, “Our website is currently down.
 We are sorry for the inconvenience caused.”